 This story was originally published and last updated .

-There are signs that the US will eventually get a OnePlus Nord model of some kind, but with reviews absolutely lavishing praise on the Nord (including our own) currently on sale in India and Europe, you might be tempted to just go ahead and buy one from a 3rd party retailer and import it.
-We strongly advise against that, for several reasons — and while the typical band compatibility issues are the primary factor, there's a whole other can of worms to get into that you've probably not considered related to the impending shutdown of 3G networks in the US, that could stop a Nord from working entirely on some carriers.
+It seems like the US will eventually get its very own OnePlus Nord of some kind, but with reviews praising the first "budget" phone from OnePlus as a standout success (including our own), you could be understandably tempted to find a gray market reseller offering imported models from Europe or India.
+But you should really consider a few things before you pull the trigger, and in fact, we strongly advise against doing so — because while the typical missing LTE bands for carriers like T-Mobile and AT&T are still an issue (along with no Verizon compatibility at all), there's a whole other can of worms to get into that you've probably not considered related to the impending shutdown of 3G networks in the US, that could stop a Nord from working entirely on some carriers.

 First, let's talk bands.
 It might seem dead-simple when you pop your SIM in a phone and it's good to go, but there's more to it than that.
 For those that don't regularly import phones, or who don't pay attention to some of the more detailed specifications, not all phones will work the same on all networks, even if the device is carrier unlocked.
 There's a little issue of band support, and the OnePlus Nord's selection is a bit limited here in the states.